Snapp-X/snapp_installer/README.md

 Ensure that the specified file path exists, points to an executable file, and is the path to your Flutter app bundle.

 **Auto Login**:
 Kiosk mode typically requires auto login on your Raspberry Pi.
-If auto login is not already enabled, raspi-flutter will enabled for you.
+If auto login is not already enabled, raspi-flutter will enable it for you.

-You can also enable auto login manually, by using the following command:
+You can also enable the auto login manually, by using the following command:

 ```bash
 raspi-flutter autologin